Below, you will find a list of workshops currently offered as in-class support for faculty members.

 - How to disagree with sources in a respectful and logical way

 - Provide samples of both opinions and arguments

-Recommended Use: Students must bring their first draft to class in order for this workshop to be effective.
+Recommended Use: After Draft 2 is completed.
+Students must bring a printed copy of their papers to class in order for this workshop to be effective.

 The reverse outline is a very useful technique for helping students organize their writing to see where there are gaps, repeated information, or problems with sequencing the material.
 Reverse outlines also help to identify and strengthen the thesis statement.
 In this workshop, students will label each paragraph summarizing the contents and then analyze the logic of the argument as it is presented in the paper.

-How to Effectively Read and Edit A Final Draft—Workshop
+Workshop: How to Effectively Read and Edit A Final Draft

 Length of Time: 30-50 Minutes